marek-mikolajczyk/aws-sysops-notes/README.md

 change set – to change infra

+IAM user needs permission to create EC2 to use CF.
+Save template to s3. if locally, aws still will upload it, then default s3 permissions on bucket template can contain input parameters update stack - modify s3 - CF generate change set

+updating stacks
+- no interruption - no id change
+- update with interruption
+- replace - new physical id
+- direct modification - won't replace resource
+- input parameter.
+2 changes - static and dynamic
+- prevent changes - stack policy. by default all protected, add allow. one policy. applies during stack updates
+- stack status: failed (cannot update) or completed
+- drift - manual changes.
+CF detect drift . some resources dont' have drift
+- drift detect on private resource that are provisionale = provision type fully_mutable or immutable
+- drift fix retains resource, not deletes

+import resources:
+- resource import (not all)
+- identifier property (aws::s3::bucket) and value (bucket name)
+- must have deletionpolicy

+move resource between stacks
+- refactor stacks.
+- retain detection policy

+working with templates

+tools: AWS CloudFormation Designer (GUI but properties manually)

 artifact – file between stages in pipeline/s output of build process to consume by another job.
 Available after run CD – code changes are automatically BUILT.
 Update repository and bam
 1. Source artifact – template and files